 8. Do you know about the sweating process in dogs?

-In humans, sweating occurs under the armpits, while in the case of dogs, sweating occurs through the paws.The process of sweating keeps the dog cool, and is also useful for better grip.
+In humans, sweating occurs under the armpits, while in the case of dogs, sweating occurs through the paws.The process of sweating keeps the dog cool.
+It also causes better gripping.

 References